How to Coordinate a Bathroom Renovation

 1. Planning and preparation

-The first step in coordinating any renovation, bathroom or otherwise, is to plan out your design.
+The first step in any bathroom renovation process is to plan out your design.
 At this stage, you do not need to engage any outside help unless you require plans to be drawn.
 In which case, now is the time to contact an architect.
 Expect this phase of the renovation process to take 3 to 6 months.

 Things to consider in the planning and preparation stage include positioning of fixtures and fittings, placement of electrical outlets, and what carpentry work is required.
 If plumbing or electrical outlets are being moved, be mindful that you will need to coordinate a qualified plumber and electrician (see 3.).

-You will also need to check in this stage if any council approvals are required.
+You will also need to check at this stage if any council approvals are required.

-The next step is the fun step – shopping for products.
-And, there is much to buy for a bathroom renovation, all of which you can find right here, at Ross’s Discount Home Centre.
+The next step in the process is the fun step—shopping for bathroom products.
+And there is much to buy for a bathroom renovation, all of which you can find right here at Ross’s Discount Home Centre.

 Items to include on your shopping list are: